sepetrov/KrillaFoundationBundle/README.md

 $ php bin/vendors update
 ```

 Now enable the Assetic filter by updating your `app/config/config.yml` file.
+The configuration options of interest here are `yui_css` and `yui_js`.
 The `assetic` section of the file should like this:

 ```yaml
 # app/config/config.yml